temporalio/documentation/docs/php/retries.md

 - If a Workflow fails and a retry policy is configured for it, the Workflow Execution will be closed with a `ContinueAsNew` event.
   This event will have the `ContinueAsNewInitiator` field set to `RetryOptions` and the new `RunId` for the next retry attempt.
-- The new attempt will be created immediately.
-But the first Workflow task won't be scheduled until the backoff duration.
+- The new attempt is created immediately.
+  But the first Workflow Task won't be scheduled until the end of the backoff duration.
   That duration is recorded as the `firstWorkflowTaskBackoff` field of the new run's `WorkflowExecutionStartedEventAttributes` event.